Fragment antigen-binding region: Applications

+Therapeutics

 Fabs have seen some therapeutic use in emergency medicine as an antidote.
 Marketed applications include digoxin immune fab and Crofab, a mixture of Fabs for rattlesnake bites.
 Fabs against colchicine and tricyclic antidepressants has also been produced but are yet to see approval.
+Compared to whole non-human antibodies, Fab' and F(ab')2 antibodies are less likely to trigger anaphylaxis, as the species-related Fc region is removed.

 Fabs are a common form-factor for monoclonal antibodies designated for therapeutic use.
 The Fab abciximab, which inhibits blood clotting, works by disabling glycoprotein IIb/IIIa found on platelets.
 Ranibizumab, a treatment for macular degeneration, targets vascular endothelial growth factor A, a protein involved in the growth of blood vessels.
 Certolizumab pegol is a Fab chemically linked to PEG, and it treats various inflammatory disorders by binding away TNFα.

+Diagnostics

 Fab antibodies also have diagnostic use.
 Arcitumomab is a mouse antibody that recognizes carcinoembryonic antigen, an antigen over-expressed in 95% of colorectal cancers.
 It is conjugated to a radioactive element, which will label the tumors when viewed with single-photon emission computed tomography.
 Sulesomab, an antigen that recognizes proteins on the surface of granulocytes, is used to label out infections, again using the 99mTc isotope.

 Fab fragments are often fused to small proteins (<100 kDa) that have lower scattering, resulting in images with less contrast.